By the end of this chapter, you will be able to:

 There are three types of prevention: primary, secondary, and tertiary (Caplan, 1964).
 The corresponding Figure 1 above provides an overview of these types of prevention. includes efforts to stop the problem from beginning in the first place.
 For example, Durlak and Wells (1997), in a , analyzed mental health treatment studies and outcomes from prevention interventions with another area of focus: drug use, physical health, academic achievement.
 They identified that specific high-quality programs can prevent multiple problems across different areas.
 This research specified how important it is for collaboration to occur among prevention scientists across disciplines.
 Collaboration and work are other key focus areas of Community Psychology.
 Collaboration can maximize prevention efficiency and help researchers and practitioners understand the short-term and long-term effects of preventive interventions.
 The other important finding from this study was that positive mental health outcomes could be achieved through interventions targeting other aspects of human development and functioning.
 For example, (1) successful education programming can reduce future drug use and (2) programs promoting positive physical health can boost academic achievement.

 includes interventions that detect a disease early and prevent it from getting worse.
 In another meta-analysis, Durlak and Wells (1998) evaluated outcomes of 130 secondary prevention mental health programs for children and adolescents.
 They found that secondary prevention produces positive effects on young people receiving treatment for mental health through significantly reducing problem behavior, increasing youth competencies, and improving social and emotional adjustment.
 This work was groundbreaking in that it highlighted how preventive interventions can be just as effective as providing individualized psychotherapy for children and adolescents and more effective than reactive approaches to preventing problem behavior such as smoking, alcohol use, and delinquency.
 One case study example of secondary prevention is sexual assault prevention on college campuses.
 The Rape, Abuse, and Incest National Network states that college-age women have a high likelihood of experiencing sexual assault.
 Secondary prevention efforts to reduce sexual assault on college campuses may include self-defense, bystander intervention training, sex education regarding consent, resource education, and increasing sexual assault survivor visibility.
 The Centers for Disease Control and the American Psychological Association have both published recommendations to reduce sexual violence and make college campuses safer.
 A life transition can be stressful, such as entering school, graduating from school or getting married, and these are excellent times for implementing secondary preventive interventions.
-The following Case Study 12.2 illustrates one such program from youth transferring into a new school when some children are at high risk for developing academic and social problems.
+The following Case Study 12.2 illustrates one such program for youth transferring into a new school when some children are at high risk for developing academic and social problems.

 A group of community psychologists designed an intervention for transferring elementary students which included an orientation to the new school and a program buddy at the new school.
 Also, those transferring students who were assessed as having some early academic difficulties were provided tutoring twice a week, over the entire academic year.
 For some at-risk youth, the tutorial aspect of the intervention focused on working directly with the children; for another group of children, the intervention focused on working with both the children and their parents.
 One year after the intervention ended, only children in the schools with the parental involvement condition continued to improve in their math and reading grades.
 The continuing increase in reading grades following the intervention suggests that students receiving both school and home tutoring benefitted the most from the comprehensive intervention.
 This intervention demonstrates the value of providing comprehensive prevention interventions at critical points in a child’s life course (Jason et al., 1992).

 treats disease or social problems with the goal to improve quality of life and reduce symptoms of the problem after it has developed.
 Tertiary prevention differs from primary and secondary prevention in that it does not focus on reducing the incidence or prevalence of a disease or social problems, but rather on treating the problem once it arises.
 For example, as depicted in the video “An Ounce of Prevention,” parenting programs that increase key parenting characteristics, such as parental warmth, and support parents’ abilities to manage disruptive behaviors during early childhood, can prevent child maltreatment and future behavioral concerns in children.
-The video specifically describes the impact of such a tertiary prevention effort for a Mexican immigrant family facing several risks that may place children at greater risk for maltreatment and future behavioral distress, including underlying medical factors and poverty.
+The video specifically describes the impact of such a tertiary prevention effort for a family facing several risks that may place children at greater risk for maltreatment and future behavioral distress, including underlying medical factors and poverty.
 These programs can be delivered to families on an individual or group basis (e.g., Incredible Years®, Triple P – Positive Parenting Program®) in the community.

 The Ounce of Prevention video further depicts four prevention and promotion programs for young children, middle school adolescents, unemployed adults, and elderly people.
 These programs highlight each of the different types of prevention discussed above and why these programs are advantageous for their respective populations.
 The video includes interviews of the and program developers, footage of program activities, and a discussion of program outcomes.
 Indeed, an ounce of prevention can reduce a host of problematic behaviors and outcomes later in life.